d1y1n/xxetester/README.md

 How to use
 -------------------------------
 The script uses `lxml`.
+Various libraries were tested.
+Various libraries were tested.
+Among others `pulldom` also stood out as an interesting choice, because external general entities can be processed optionally.
+Unfortunately, `pulldom` had difficulties with out-of-band payloads, therefore we switched to `lxml`.
 To install it you can execute the following command on your shell.

 ```
 # pip3 install lxml
 ```